 The most apparent difference between foxes vs wolves is their size.
-Adult male grey wolves are bigger than most large domestic dog breeds.
+Adult male gray wolves are bigger than most large domestic dog breeds.
 They stand up to 2.8 ft at the shoulder and weigh up to 180 lbs.
 Females are typically smaller.

 The red fox, on the other hand, is the size of a large cat or medium-sized dog.
 It stands about 1.3 ft at the shoulder and weighs only 31 lbs.
-That means the grey wolf is six times the fox’s size!
+That means the gray wolf is six times the fox’s size!
 These differences in size are readily apparent even from a distance or in low light conditions.

 Each species does exhibit color variations, however.
-Grey wolves may have brown, white, black, or reddish markings.
+Gray wolves may have brown, white, black, or reddish markings.
 Some are solid white or solid black.
 One North American subspecies is known as the red wolf.
 As its name suggests, its fur is reddish in color.

 There are also several related species of fox that share the range of the red fox.
-The silver fox and grey fox each exhibit a greyish coloration, with black, brown, or red markings.
+The silver fox and gray fox each exhibit a gray coloration, with black, brown, or red markings.
 And a Russian selective breeding experiment undertaken in the twentieth century revealed that even more color combinations (such as white with brown spots) are possible for foxes.
 These do not occur in the wild, however.